Latest update 09/01/2025 Tulare IHSS care providers rally at Board of Supervisors demanding livable wages and healthcare benefits.

 On April 19th, Tulare caregivers rallied before the County’s Board of Supervisors.
 They demanded fair wages and a stronger contract.
 During the worst of the pandemic, caregivers were hailed as ‘heroes’ by the elected officials around them.
 Now it’s time for those elected officials to start paying these healthcare heroes what they are worth.

-Latest update 3/12/2024 on Fresno County IHSS providers rallied for a contract with livable wages and health care.
+Latest update 3/12/2024 on Tulare County IHSS providers rallied for a contract with livable wages and health care.

 On March 12th, Tulare caregivers rallied before the County’s Board of Supervisors to demand better.
 Caregivers are fed up with being given scraps.
 They know the value of the service they provide to the community.
 They are now saying “enough is enough,” and are prepared to push back even harder against the BOS if their demands go unmet.